-The respondents noted that due to the magnitude of the developments envisioned in the proposed Master Plan, there is a potential of increasing pressure on existing infrastructure such as roads, water supply system, waste handling facilities, and electricity.
-Increased pressure would be as a result of population influx in the city and vehicle traffic along the City access / trunk roads.
+Some participants were concerned that due to magnitude of the proposed Master Plan, there is a potential of increasing pressure on existing infrastructure such as roads, water supply system, waste handling facilities, electricity etc. This would be due to increased volumes on human and vehicle traffic along the access road.